DeepthiSudharsan/Analyzing-Marketing-Customer-Values-using-Spark/README.md

 ### HOW TO RUN?

-#### Once the data and the scala codes are all downloaded in the same place, run the loadproject.scala using the command
+#### Once the data and the scala codes are all downloaded in the same place, run the loadproject.scala in the spark shell using the command
 ```
 :load loadproject.scala
 ```